 Hanging or Placing the Art

 I won’t go into the finer points of the actual installation here.
-You can watch my video tutorial on hanging paintings to get the specifics, but I’ll mention a few things that apply to an installation in a client’s home or office.
+You can read my extensive post on hanging artwork to get the specifics, but I’ll mention a few things that apply to an installation in a client’s home or office.

 Ask for the client’s ideas and input.
 This is their home, and even though you may have very specific ideas about how to do the installation, ultimately, the client is going to live with the art, and you don’t want to do something that runs against their ideas.